hockeypuck/hockeypuck/README.md

 # Hockeypuck

 Hockeypuck is an OpenPGP public keyserver.

+## Branches

+Supported branches are:

+* `branch-2.1` - CURRENT RELEASE
+* `master` - development and testing

+The current release branch is the only one recommended for production use.

 # Quick start with docker-compose (for testing)